 CHAOS - Combined (CT-MR) Healthy Abdominal Organ Segmentation

-CHAOS challenge aims segmentation of abdominal organs (liver, kidneys and spleen) from CT and MRI data.
-CHAOS was held in The IEEE International Symposium on Biomedical Imaging (ISBI) on April 11, 2019 Venice, ITALY.
-The results of the challenge were published: https://chaos.grand-challenge.org/Results_CHAOS/
+CHAOS challenge aims the segmentation of abdominal organs (liver, kidneys and spleen) from CT and MRI data.
+CHAOS was held in The IEEE International Symposium on Biomedical Imaging (ISBI) on April 11, 2019, Venice, ITALY.
+The results of the challenge were published: https://chaos.grand-challenge.org/Results_CHAOS/ Also detailed analyses of these results have been published in the challenge article.
+You may find further information on Publications and Citation page.

 Understanding prerequisites of complicated medical procedures plays an important role in the success of the operations.
-To enrich the level of understanding, physicians use advanced tools such as three dimensional visualization and printing, which require extraction of the object(s) of interest from DICOM images.
-Accordingly, the precise segmentation of abdominal organs (i.e. liver, kidney(s) and spleen) has critical importance for several clinical procedures including but not limited to pre-evaluation of liver for living donor based transplantation surgery or detailed analysis of abdominal organs to determine the vessels arising from and entering them for correct positioning of a graft prior to abdominal aortic surgery.
+To enrich the level of understanding, physicians use advanced tools such as three-dimensional visualization and printing, which require extraction of the object(s) of interest from DICOM images.
+Accordingly, the precise segmentation of abdominal organs (i.e. liver, kidney(s) and spleen) has critical importance for several clinical procedures including but not limited to pre-evaluation of liver for living donor-based transplantation surgery or detailed analysis of abdominal organs to determine the vessels arising from and entering them for correct positioning of a graft prior to abdominal aortic surgery.
 This motivates ongoing research to achieve better segmentation results and overcoming countless challenges originating from both highly flexible anatomical properties of abdomen and limitations of modalities reflected to image characteristics.
 In this context, the proposed challenge has two separate but related aims:

 - Segmentation of liver from computed tomography (CT) data sets, which are acquired at portal phase after contrast agent injection for pre-evaluation of living donated liver transplantation donors.

 - Segmentation of four abdominal organs (i.e. liver, spleen, right and

 There are five competition categories in which the participating teams can take place and submit their result(s):